Policies

 • the development and implementation of a WHS Management System with the plans, policies and programs necessary to support and implement this WHS Policy.

-3.1.5.
-No job is so urgent or important that it requires anyone to take unacceptable risks.
-If there are any doubts as to health and safety, the manager in charge must err on the side of caution so that all necessary safeguards under the relevant Risk Management Plan(s) are fully adhered to without exception.
+3.5 No job is so urgent or important that it requires anyone to take unacceptable risks.
+If there are any doubts as to health and safety, the manager in charge must err on the side of caution so that all necessary safeguards under the relevant Risk Management Plan(s) are fully adhered to.

 • understand our legal obligations and the hazards and risks associated with work and that resources are provided to enable full implementation of ARLF’s WHS Policy and WHS Management System.
 Where ARLF does not have the necessary in-house knowledge or expertise to achieve this, ARLF will ensure that advice and guidance are obtained from competent WHS professionals;

 • establish processes to continuously improve WHS performance.
-This shall include workplace inspections, the prompt control of identified hazards, monitoring of control measures and the recording of incidents;
+This shall include workplace inspections, practices to support cultural safety and diversity in the workplace, the prompt control of identified hazards, monitoring of control measures and the recording of incidents;

 • provide training to all Board Members, Employees, Associates, Participants, Contractors and Volunteers to ensure they work in a safe and healthy manner and are aware of their responsibilities under this WHS Policy;